 First, start by whisking together the almond milk, coconut milk, starches, agar, and vanilla extract.

 Next, add the vegan butter and heat over medium heat until it reaches a simmer and starts to thicken.
 You want to whisk constantly to prevent clumps from forming in the bottom of the pan.

 Once the custard has thickened, pour it immediately into ramekins.
-I used 4-oz porcelain ramekins here, it yields small crème brûlées that are perfect as a light dessert.
-Feel free to use larger ramekins if that's what you have one hand!
+I used 4-oz porcelain ramekins here.
+It yields small crème brûlées that are perfect as a light dessert.
+Feel free to use larger ramekins if that’s what you have on hand!

 Making the caramel